cstielper/gulp-wp-theme-workflow/README.md

-# gulp-wp-theme-workflow
+# Gulp WordPress Theme Workflow

 Gulp workflow for WP theme development using [_s](http://underscores.me/).

+## To Use:

+1. Download your copy of _s and install in the "/wp-content/themes/" directory
+2. Add the files in this respository to the theme folder
+3. Run npm install
-Add these files to the theme folder and run npm-install.
-Set the variables at the top of gulfile.js (project URL, cssOutput) and run the default task (gulp) to get started.
-Features include:
+4. Set the variables at the top of gulfile.js (project URL, cssOutput)
+5. Run the default task (gulp) to get started

+### Features Include:

 1. Browser refreshing using BrowserSync
 2. Sass compilation, mapping, auto-prefixing